 A sales lead is a top-of-the-funnel contact (person or business) who has expressed potential interest in your company’s product or service.

-They show interest by providing information in exchange for gated content — or content that requires individuals to fill out a form before they can access said content.
+They show interest by providing information in exchange for gated content — content that requires individuals to fill out a form before they can access it.

-It’s important to note that leads have yet to be qualified.
-There’s no apparent indicator of whether they suit your ideal buyer persona or they’re interested in buying what you’re selling.
+It’s important to note that the leads have not yet been qualified.
+There’s no apparent indicator of whether they suit your ideal buyer persona or if they’re interested in buying what you’re selling.

 What is a prospect?

-Once a lead has met a set of predetermined characteristics, it then becomes a qualified prospect
+Once a lead meets predetermined criteria, it becomes a qualified prospect

-These contacts are further down the sales funnel and have a vested interest beyond one-way communication.
+These contacts are further down the sales funnel and have a vested interest in more than one-way communication.

 Prospects should have an unaddressed business challenge or problem that could be solved more efficiently.
 You need something you can leverage to promote value.